menacethedenis/CI_Milestone_3_Denis_Lymer/README.md

 # UX

 Ease of use was the main goal of this project.
 I wanted to keep the CRUD functionality within as few clicks as possible.
-I also decided to keep the layout to 3 seperate pages - Home/main, Add and Edit, and make navigation between them as simple and obvious as possible.
+I also decided to keep the layout to 3 separate pages - Home/main, Add and Edit, and make navigation between them as simple and obvious as possible.

 ### **User Stories**